rojo-rbx/rojo/docs/guide/installation.md

     The plugin will show errors in the Roblox Studio output window if there is a version mismatch.

+## Visual Studio Code Extension
+If you use Visual Studio Code, you can install [the Rojo VS Code extension](https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo), which will install both halves of Rojo for you.
+It even has a nifty UI to sync files and start/stop the Rojo server!

 ## Installing the CLI

 ### Installing from GitHub